hipe/tmx/fields/doc/issues/012-normal-normalization.md

 to do so would lend credence to the design axiom that "The N-meta-property" is a bit of fabricated complexity. that at its essence we are only ever normalizing entities against models.

+## code notes :[#here.K]

+### :[#here.K.2]

+here we restate the pertinent points of our central algorithm so that they shadow the structure of our code (mostly), literate-programming-like:

+if the value is already present in the "valid value store", then we must assume it is valid and there is nothing more to do for this association. ([#here.5.3])

+if you succeeded in resolving a default value (which requires that a defaulting proc is present and that a call to it didn't fail), then per [#here.E.3] we must assume this value is already "normalized" and as such we must cicumvent any ad-hoc normalization. so if we resolved a default (which could possibly be `nil`), write this value.

+if you got this far,

+  - there is effectively no corresponding value in the valid value store. (either it's set to `nil` or it's not set at all.)

+  - a default value was not resolved for one of two reasons.

+as long as we're treating explicit `nil` indifferently from "not set" (which we should; yuck if we don't), then we're going to set it up to look as if the value was explicitly set to `nil`, and use the same code that we use in those cases (per the law of parsimony).

+if no default, no normalizer, and it's not required; then there's nothing to do for this field. (there would PROBABLY be no harm in sending NIL here but we're gonna wait until we feel that we want it..) #wish [#here.J.4] "nilify" option

+### :[#here.K.3]

+([#here.J.4] tracks nilification generally, while this section is related this particular codepoint as an implementation of nilification.)

+we know that the effective value is nil. what we don't know is whether or not it is actually set. (in a struct-based store, it is a meaningless distinction. but ivar-, hash- and box-based can make this distinction.) rather than complicate the requirements for value stores which we [#here.F.c] don't want to do, we just write `nil` always in these cases, with the chance that it's sometimes happening unnecessarily.